chos1npc/SlotFA/README.md

 ```

 ### Run pre-training
-By default, we train with DDP over 8 GPUs on a single machine.
-The following are some examples of re-implementing SlotCon pre-training on COCO and ImageNet:
+By default, we train with DDP over 4 GPUs on a single machine.
+The following are some examples of re-implementing SlotFA pre-training on COCO:

 * Train SlotFA on COCO for 800 epochs
 ```shell script